Sagittaria sagittifolia (Arrowhead) - Marginal Pond Plants - MP104

 Sagittaria sagittifolia typically grows to a height of 30–90 cm (12–36 inches), with distinct, arrowhead-shaped leaves that are arranged alternately along the stems.
 The leaves are green and can grow up to 30 cm (12 inches) long, with the characteristic pointed shape giving the plant its common name.
 The leaves often appear in clusters near the base of the plant, forming a rosette.

 In late spring to summer (typically from May to July), Arrowhead produces elegant white flowers that are 2–3 cm (0.8–1.2 inches) across, with three petals arranged in a star-like pattern.
 The flowers have a yellow center and are borne in clusters on tall flower spikes that rise above the foliage, creating a striking display.
-The flowers are not only visually attractive but also provide nectar for pollinators such as bees, butterflies, and hummingbirds.
+The flowers are not only visually attractive but also provide nectar for pollinators such as bees, butterflies, and hummingbird moths.

 Growing Conditions